DearHRS/RlCraftInvTweakNameGenerator/README.md

 # RlCraftInvTweakNameGenerator
-some tools to fix xml file of InventoryTweak mod in RLCraft
+made a tool to generate xml entries of InventoryTweak mod in RLCraft

 used for bruteForce implementation of generating xml entries